The true cost of social media ads in 2024

 Among our most surprising findings:

 This study follows on the work of our groundbreaking Social Media CPM Tracker, launched just months into the COVID-19 lockdown.
 In our 2020 research, cited by the New York Times, Reuters, Goldman Sachs, Guggenheim Partners, and others, we surfaced data on the plunging ad rates on Facebook.
 In the ensuing years, we extended our real-time data sets to include advertising rates for platforms including Instagram, TikTok, Twitter/X, Google, LinkedIn, Snapchat, and Pinterest.
-This year, for the first time, we’re publishing a state-of-the-art report that examines trends in CPM rates across the industry—digging into seasonal fluctuations, differences between platforms, and uncovering insights that can help advertisers and agencies plan ahead to make more efficient use of their media budgets.

 Drawing on tens of millions of ad impressions over a range of industries, we calculated the average CPM rates for the top social media platforms.
 In 2024, the average annual CPM rates are as follows: